-- Criteria: Environmental Justice Consideration of whether the project is in an area identified as minority population, low income or both based on the measures identified by the Illinois Environmental Protection Agency.

-- Criteria: Level of Environmental Impact Analysis Required How much will this project potentially affect the environment?

-- Categorical Exclusion

-- Finding of No Significant Impacts
+- Criteria: Environmental Justice Consideration of whether the project is in an area identified as minority population, low income or both based on the measures identified by the Illinois Environmental Protection Agency. - Criteria: Level of Environmental Impact Analysis Required How much will this project potentially affect the environment? - Categorical Exclusion - Environmental Assessment/Finding of No Significant Impacts - Environmental Impact Statement - Criteria: Equity Coming soon. - Criteria: Resiliency Has this location been affected by an emergency event before? - Criteria: Emissions Coming soon.

-- Record of Decision or No Decision Document

-- Criteria: Equity Coming soon.

-- Criteria: Resiliency Has this location been affected by an emergency event before?

-- Criteria: Emissions Coming soon.